-Funny story about me: When I first started dating my husband at 17 I got that drunk the night before & I wet the bed.
-I flipped the mattress and forgot all about it and invited my now husband over for dinner to my hostel..
-I told him to sit down he said "oooo why is the bed wet?”
-I quickly said "oooo a cat must of snuck in through my window and wee'd on the bed!" not sure if he believed me but he said okay........
-I told him what happened few years later he laughed and said "I thought that was it but didn't want to say anything to u"...
+Funny story about me: When I first started dating my husband at 17 years old I got that drunk the night before and I wet the bed.
+I flipped the mattress and forgot all about it and invited my now husband over for dinner to my hostel.
+I told him to sit down he asked, “Ooooh, why is the bed wet?”
+I quickly said, “Oooh, a cat must have snuck in through my window and wee'd on the bed!”
+Not sure if he believed me but he said “okay…” I told him what happened a few years later he laughed and said: "I thought that was it but didn't want to say anything to you...”

-When I was first diagnosed I felt relieved and joy and anger all at the same time as I should of been helped growing up from my parents and school not chucked out and just called weird and rude.
+When I was first diagnosed, I felt relief, joy, and anger all at the same time.
+I should of been helped by my parents and my school when I was growing up school not chucked out and not just dismissed by others as weird and rude.

-I did not get the help I needed in school was put in the bottom groups for everything got kicked out at 15/16 due to being a naughty awful child who didn't want to listen supposedly then got no help from social services was placed in a council bed and breakfast (legally not allowed to stick anyone under 18 in these ) I did not know this then I couldn't afford rent didn't have a proper Job so was made homeless again ended up in national offenders hostels (I wasn’t a offender and had not been to jail) I was just left to rot basically my mental health is a bit more messed up thanks to all that and those horrid places I lived the people I met.
+I did not get the support I needed in school.
+I was put in the bottom groups for everything got kicked out at 15-16, due to supposedly “being a naughty awful child who didn't want to listen,” and I got no help from social services.
+I was placed in a council bed and breakfast, although it is illegal to place anyone under 18 in these.
+I did not know this at the time, and I couldn't afford rent as I did not have a proper job.
+I was made homeless again.
+I ended up in a national offender’s hostel, though I wasn’t an offender and had not been to jail.
+I was just left to rot, basically.
+My mental health is a bit more messed up thanks to all that and those horrid places I lived, and the people I met.

 I have overcome a lot of battles in my life.
 I had learned to cook and clean at 15 years old.
 I managed to feed myself with no money to pay rent or anything!
 I experienced a lot of horrid things, like being attacked, but I pulled through because I never wanted to be stuck in that life.